 The floor plan analysis grid feature in the DotActiv software enables you to perform a pre-analysis of your current floor plan by comparing the departments, categories, and current NODs per category against what is captured in the cluster grid in the live database.

 The pre-analysis also includes performance data and KPIs that can be selected ( through a drop-down menu) and applied to the current floor plan based on the data in the database.
 At this point, there is no software NOD analysis or recommendation until the user runs the floor plan optimizer for post-analysis.

-To view the floor plan analysis grid, open your current floor plan, ensure that you are in the ‘Tools’ tab.
-Next, scroll to the ‘ Analysis Grid’ icon on your right and double click to open.
+To view the floor plan analysis grid, open your current floor plan, and ensure that you are in the ‘Tools’ tab.
+Next, scroll to the ‘ Analysis Grid’ icon on your right and double-click to open.